 Assemblymember Kansen Chu was elected in November 2014 to represent California’s 25th Assembly District, which includes the Alameda County communities of Fremont and Newark, and the Santa Clara County communities of Milpitas, San José and Santa Clara.
-Assemblymember Chu serves as the Chair of the Arts, Entertainment, Sports, Tourism, and Internet Media Committee.
-Additionally, he serves on the Assembly’s Insurance Revenue and Taxation Committee, Transportation Committee, and Water, Parks, and Wildlife Committee.
-In 2015, Chu led an important discussion on homelessness as the author of Assembly Bill 718, which would have prohibited the citation of individuals that have no option but to sleep in their vehicle.
-Assemblymember Chu also authored legislation which expanded CalWORK’s benefits for grieving mothers and improved safety for bicyclist and pedestrians—both of these were signed into law by Governor Jerry Brown.
+Assemblymember Chu currently serves as the Chair of the Arts, Entertainment, Sports, Tourism, and Internet Media Committee.
+Additionally, he serves on the Assembly Insurance Committee, Revenue and Taxation Committee, Transportation Committee, and Water, Parks, and Wildlife Committee.
+In addition to the committees mentioned above, Assemblymember Chu created the Select Committee on Hate Crimes and is spearheading the conversation and policy changes to denounce hate and keep communities safe.
+Prior to becoming Chair of the Arts, Entertainment, Sports, Tourism, and Internet Media Committee, Chu was appointed Chair of the Human Services Committee where he pushed many policies to help get struggling families back on their feet.

 Kansen Chu previously served on the San José City Council for seven years.
 He was the first Chinese-American to serve on the region’s City Council.
-During this time, he made public health and environmental issues top priorities, passing legislation to require citywide green building standards and championed a ban on single-use plastic bags.
+During this time, he made public health and environmental issues top priorities, passing initiatives to require citywide green building standards and championed a ban on single-use plastic bags.
 He also spearheaded the installation of automatic heart defibrillators across San José as a way to save lives.

-While serving on the City Council, Chu worked with community members to create the North San José Neighborhood Plan, established the Berryessa Business Association, helped to start the Berryessa Farmers Market, and moved the long-awaited Commodore Park project forward.
+While serving on the City Council, Chu worked with community members to create the North San José Neighborhood Plan, established the Berryessa Business Association, helped start the Berryessa Farmers Market, and moved the long-awaited Commodore Park project forward.
 He served on 21 local and regional governing committees and represented San José on the League of California Cities and the Association of Bay Area Governments.

 A long-time advocate for education, Chu was elected to the Berryessa Union School Board District in 2002.
 As a school boardmember, he worked to bolster public education materials, strengthen curriculum and improve public access to school board meetings.